marcusramberg/dotfiles/README.md

 ## What's this?

-This is a fork of (github.com/cowboy/dotfiles)[Cowboy's dotfiles], heavily changed to use ansible, zsh, and debianish/arch, as well as my config files.
+The dotfiles of (github.com/marcusramberg)[marcusramberg] - Initially system was based on (github.com/cowboy/dotfiles)[Cowboy's dotfiles].
+They are heavily changed to use ansible, zsh, and debianish/arch, as well as my config files.

 That command is [~/bin/dotfiles][dotfiles], and this is my "dotfiles" Git repo.